tisba/couchpopulator/README.md

 ## Custom Execution Engines
-Custom execute engines need to implement two methods `troll_options` and `execute`.
+Custom execute engines need to implement two methods `command_line_options` and `execute`.
 See `executors/standard.rb` for an example.

 # TODO
+- Add support for using a configuration YAML
 - Find out the best strategies for inserting docs to CouchDB and provide execution engines for different approches
 - Implement some more features, like dumping-options for generated documents or load dumped JSON docs to CouchDB
 - Think about a test suite and implement it
-- hunting bugs, make it cleaner, make a gem, ...
+- hunting bugs, make it cleaner